 In April, Raoul joined a coalition of states filing a merits brief in the U.S. Supreme Court challenging the federal government's attempt to add a citizenship question to the 2020 census.
 The Supreme Court was evaluating the coalition's January 2019 victory in the district court.
 Raoul and his fellow attorneys general argued that adding a citizenship question to the census could discourage responses in states with large immigrant populations - having lasting consequences for those states' political representation and access to critical funds earmarked for education, infrastructure, health care, and more.
+In June, the Supreme Court ruled in the state's favor by finding the government's rationale for the citizenship question "contrived."

 States across the country, including Illinois, are moving forward with education and outreach campaigns to ensure the most accurate count so that district lines best reflect local communities and federal funds are properly appropriated back to states, cities, and counties.
 The U.S. Census Bureau will conduct "Non-Response Follow Ups" with any household that does not complete the census in its entirety.
-Residents can avoid a follow-up by self-responding.
+Residents can avoid a follow-up by responding.